kubernetes/minikube/site/content/en/docs/handbook/dashboard.md

 It's worth noting that web browsers generally do not run properly as the root user, so if you are in an environment where you are running as root, see the URL-only option.

+By default, the dashboard is only accessible from within the internal Kubernetes virtual network.
+The `dashboard` command creates a temporary proxy to make the dashboard accessible from outside the Kubernetes virtual network.

 To stop the proxy (leaves the dashboard running), abort the started process (`Ctrl+C`).
+After the command exits, the dashboard remains running in Kubernetes cluster.
+You can run the `dashboard` command again to create another proxy to access the dashboard.

 ## Getting just the dashboard URL